HyungkiIm/SFOM-DRO/README.md

 ![Figure 2-(a)](results/mult-test.png)

-For example, to replicate the experiment results used for Figure 2-(a) in the Fairness ML experiment, set the parameters as follows:
+For example, to replicate the experiment results used for Figure 2-(a) in the Fairness ML experiment, set the parameters in the "FML_n_num_test.ipynb" as follows:
 ```
 n_list_nt = np.linspace(10000,45000,15)
 repeats_num = 20
 ```

+Similar things apply to different experiments.
 ## Support

 For support in using this software, submit an